In the city, a snowfall

 I heard it again at my daughter’s graduation: “You can be whoever you want to be, do whatever you want to do.
 The sky is the limit.”
 Our culture’s superhero mantra is echoed at ceremonies across the country, chanted so often we seldom ask if it’s really true.
 Does a wise man know his limits, or does a brave man deny them?
 The above assertion would assume the latter.

 I understand the sentiment.
 We want our kids to excel, to be brave, to flourish in their gifts and talents, all good.
-But the assertion is both unrealistic and dangerous.
-Perhaps it’s also one of our culture’s most basic falsehoods.
+But the assertion is both unrealistic and potentially injurious, perhaps one of our culture’s most basic falsehoods.

 The truth is, only the fortunate few actually reach their most desired ultimate goals in life, usually with the help of a few miracles.
 And those who claim they have “achieved it all” quickly find out it doesn’t satisfy.
 Or they find themselves with far more problems than they had in the beginning.